 Self Storage Business owners

-Even if you’re not the one who will be using it, we recommend that you familiarise yourself with it and the basics of optimising your website for the search engines, then mobilise your team to keep on top of it.
+Even if you’re not the one who will be using it, we recommend that you familiarize yourself with it and the basics of optimizing your website for the search engines, then mobilize your team to keep on top of it.

 Self Storage website administrators:

 If you have someone in charge of your website administration and content performance it’s their job to also maintain the healthy operation of your website.
 Google Search Console will make it easy for them to monitor and many cases resolve problems across server errors, site load problems and security issues like bugs and malware.

 They will also be able to ensure any site maintenance or changes you make are handled smoothly by the search engine by manually submitting new pages or changed pages for indexing.

 If you didn’t already know, it genuinely is a great time to be setting up a self storage business or modernizing the operations for your existing business.
 We’re self storage owners ourselves and we did it all during the pandemic so we know what we’re talking about.

 We hope this information will help you make your self storage website better and attract more customers.